 Born at Kincardine, Ontario on 18 August 1870, he was a son of Anne Sturgeon and Josiah Vanstone.
 His father was born at Devonshire, England, emigrating to Canada and settling in Bruce County, Ontario where he established himself as a furniture manufacturer, before moving to Manitoba in 1882 to work for 40 years for the Manitoba Government, at Winnipeg.
 Dr. Vanstone was educated at Kincardine Public School, Winnipeg Collegiate, and the University of Manitoba.
-He taught at Birtle School for a year (1890-1891) and took postgraduate education at New York City.
+He taught at Birtle School (1891) and took postgraduate education at New York City.
 After his graduation in 1894, he practised medicine at Wawanesa until 1912 when he moved to North Battleford, Saskatchewan.

 In 1922, he was invited to return to Wawanesa to head the troubled Wawanesa Mutual Insurance Company, which had been founded in the town in 1896, during Vanstone’s tenure as local doctor.
 Despite having no insurance experience, he led the company to recovery and new sources of business, especially in automobile insurance.